How Often to Change a Baby’s Diaper

 So, how often should you change a newborn’s diaper?
 Experts recommend changing your newborn’s diaper as often as needed.
 Why?
 Your little one may urinate as frequently as every one to three hours, and have between two and five poops (bowel movements) a day.
 And there are a few health reasons to consider as well:

-• Leftover bacteria may lead to a bladder infection (which is generally more common in girls because their urethra is shorter and in closer proximity to their anus).
+• Bacteria in stool may lead to a bladder infection (which is generally more common in girls because their urethra is shorter and in closer proximity to their anus).

 Plus, a soiled diaper can cause leaks, and the mess can spread to your little one’s clothes, crib, car seat—you name it!
 The simplest way to avoid the mess is with frequent diaper changes.